Home Business & Other LaTeX Cookbook - Second Edition

 \end{document}

-5. Compile and take a look at the following result:
+5. Compile and have a look at the following result:

 How it works...

 We loaded the moderncv package.
-We used 11 pt as the base font size; 10 pt and 12 pt are also supported.
-We selected A4 paper; other paper size options are a5paper, letterpaper, legalpaper, and executivepaper.
-You can also add the landscape option.
-We chose a sans serif font, which is fine for such lists; alternatively, you could write Roman alphabets for a serif font.
+We used an 11 pt base font size; 10 pt and 12 pt are also supported.
+We selected A4 paper; further paper size options are a5paper, b5paper, letterpaper, legalpaper, and executivepaper.
+You can also add landscape as an option.
+We chose a sans-serif font, which is fine for such a kind of list; alternatively, you could write roman for a serif font.

 We selected the classic style.
 Other available styles are casual, oldstyle, and banking.